top of page

 Moving Back Video

 1- This is the biggest problem for skiers and it causes more of the other natural moves.
 When standing on a slope and facing downhill without skis, you must lean back because your feet are too short to keep you from falling forward.
-Skis support you so you can move forward into an athletic stance, but it can be very hard to do.
-Many do not know this is the foundation to start with or how to tell if they are doing it and they may get frustrated because it is hard and move on.
-So, they end up turning with their upper body.
+But, skis support you so you can move forward into an athletic stance.
+This is very hard for most people to do, so even if they know what to do they may get frustrated and move on.

 2- Moving back happens at the ankles, knees, hips, back or a combination of all of them, skiers need know how to fix these problems.
 It takes a continuous focus to change.
 You also need to know when you are doing it right.

 3- When you go higher up a gentle slope, to steeper slopes, ski faster, or in harder conditions, you will tend to move back.
-So you need to be aware, it causes more turning with the upper body rather than turning from the ground up.
+So you need to be aware because it causes more turning with the upper body rather than turning from the ground up.

-4- When first starting to move, the feet can move forward before the body which can also move you back.
+4- When first starting to move, your feet can move forward before the body which can also move you back.

 5- On level ground without skis, you cannot flex your ankles much without falling forward.
 So it is natural to bend your knees as you flex your ankles to not fall forward.
 But skis support you, so you can flex just the ankles.
 It is very common to flex the knees too soon, too fast, or too much and end up on the back of the skis.
 Ski boots also make it harder to bend your ankles.
 Flex the ankles then the knees.

-6- Most skiers flex with their knees and do not bend their ankles much, so they ski more on the back of their skis and usually struggle to make smaller turns and to turn far enough to control their speed.
+6- Most skiers flex with their knees and do not bend their ankles much, so they ski more on the back of their skis and turn with their shoulders.
+They usually struggle to make smaller turns and to turn far enough to control their speed.

 Turning the upper body Video

 Turning with the shoulders and hips is how people naturally move when walking.
-They use this same moves when making a ski turn rather than turning from feet up.
+They use these same moves when skiing rather than turning from feet up.
 Moving back causes more of this upper body turning.

 Turning the upper body restricts the upper body from progressively tipping to the side so you can continuously move over the turn.
-The tipping also puts the ski more on edge with greater angles that keep you from falling inside the turn.
+The tipping also puts the ski more on edge and it keeps you from falling inside the turn.

 Leaning inside the turn Video